GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 ## Objectives

 +  Configure Fastly to source assets from Cloud Storage
-+  Configure Fastly to handle cache misses using Origin Shield
++  Configure Fastly to handle cache misses using origin shield

 ## Before you begin